mlflow/mlflow-website/website/blog/2024-08-06-langgraph-model-from-code/index.md

 mlflow.langchain.autolog()

 # Load the model
-# NOTE: you need the run_id from the above step or another model URI format
+# NOTE: you need the model_uri from the above step or another model URI format
 with mlflow.start_run():
     loaded_model = mlflow.langchain.load_model(model_uri)